 Give them a bad experience, and friends, family and colleagues are likely to hear about what made it so painstaking.

-Give them a good one, and even if they didn’t get hired, the positive experience means that they may well send other talent your way in the future, while spreading the news about how great your company is as a whole. (read our guide that explains why candidate experience is essential for more details)
+Give them a good one, and even if they didn’t get hired, the positive experience means that they may well send other talent your way in the future, while spreading the news about how great your company is as a whole.
+Read our guide that explains why candidate experience is essential for a more in-depth look at why candidate experience is so important, then follow these five steps to make sure every applicant comes away from your hiring process with a positive story to tell.

 A common mistake is thinking that candidate experience is limited to the hiring process alone – as in, the elements that you can directly control.
 This isn’t the case.
 The moment a candidate hears of your organisation or visits your website, they have started their candidate experience.